brooklynrail/brooklynrail-platform/content/events/2020/11/monuments-now-jeffrey-gibson-paul-ramirez-jonas-and-xaviera-simmons.md

 ---
 title: "Monuments Now: Jeffrey Gibson, Paul Ramírez Jonas, and Xaviera Simmons"
-summary: Artists in the Socrates Sculpture Park exhibition Xaviera Simmons, Jeffrey Gibson, and Paul Ramírez Jonas will join Jesse Wilcox to discuss the role of monuments in society and commemorate underrepresented narratives such as diasporic, Indigenous, and queer histories.
+summary: Artists in the Socrates Sculpture Park exhibition Xaviera Simmons, Jeffrey Gibson, and Paul Ramírez Jonas will join curator Jess Wilcox to discuss the role of monuments in society and commemorate underrepresented narratives such as diasporic, Indigenous, and queer histories.
 We'll conclude with a poetry reading from writer, organizer, and educator Jive Poetic.
 people:
   - person: jeffrey-gibson
     event_bio: >-